Neighborhood Considerations

 Tree Canopy and Wildlife

-The site is approximately 90% forested.
-This mature canopy provides privacy screening, wildlife habitat (deer, fox, rabbits, and various bird species are commonly observed), natural stormwater absorption, and the wooded character that drew many residents to this area.
+The site is largely forested — approximately 80% based on aerial review.
+This mature canopy provides privacy screening, wildlife habitat (deer, fox, rabbits, monarch butterflies, hawks, bats, an occasional eagle, and various bird species are commonly observed), natural stormwater absorption, and the wooded character that drew many residents to this area.

 Neighbors are encouraged to document local wildlife sightings to help establish what currently lives in and around this habitat.